agroimpacts/covid19clark/README.md

     described in the JHU data. ***We are working on ingesting the DPH’s data***, as soon as we get a scraping script set up.
   - The state-level maps should provide the correct numbers.
-  - The bubble plots are hard to read, so we will work on improving those also.
+  - The bubble plots are hard to read, so we are working on improving those also.

 ## Installation